Skip to content

 What Happens When Things Go Wrong

 Cancellations happen.
 Emergencies happen.
 What matters is whether you have a framework for dealing with them.
-The same cancellation plays out two very different ways depending on whether anything was written down:
+The same cancellation plays out two very different ways depending on whether anything was written down.

-Same event, two totally different experiences.
-The contract doesn't prevent cancellations — it prevents cancellations from becoming catastrophes.
+The contract doesn’t prevent cancellations — it prevents cancellations from becoming catastrophes.
 We cover the specific cancellation-handling playbook in how to handle cancellations and no-shows in live music.

 The Trust Myth